-NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.

-3. On the System Setup Main Menu screen, click System BIOS.

-4. On the System BIOS screen, click Processor Settings.
+- NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again. - 3.
+On the System Setup Main Menu screen, click System BIOS. - 4.
+On the System BIOS screen, click Processor Settings.

-Processor Settings Processor Settings details
+Processor Settings on page 39 Processor Settings details on page 39